shereenamin86-stack/Medy-Articles/articles/Real_Patient_Stories.md

 <h3>A Pharmacist Daughter and a Shared Decision to Start Mounjaro</h3>

-<p>Wendy’s daughter is a pharmacist who works in the weight loss field and, after reviewing the risks and benefits together, they both realised that they were suitable candidates to start a Mounjaro weight loss journey under medical supervision.</p>
+<p>Wendy’s daughter happens to work in the weight loss field and, after reviewing the risks and benefits together, they both realised that they were suitable candidates to start a Mounjaro weight loss journey under medical supervision.</p>

 <p>Rather than beginning alone, they decided to start treatment at the same time so they could support one another throughout the process.</p>